Free Financial Tool

 Book Value vs. Market Value: What the P/B Ratio Reveals

-Pair this tool with the EPS Calculator and the Valuation Multiple Calculator to cross-check inputs.
-For strategic context, read our 12-month exit checklist and explore the Investment Analysis tools hub.
+Pair this tool with the EPS Calculator, EBITDA Calculator, and the Valuation Multiple Calculator to cross-check valuations.
+For strategic context, read our 12-month exit checklist.

 Book value (Total Assets - Total Liabilities) represents the accounting net worth of a company, showing what shareholders would theoretically receive in a liquidation scenario.